-I hirty working bullocks and fifty cows, with small stock and farming implements, drays, &c., may be taken by the tenant at a valuation.
+Thirty working bullocks and fifty cows, with small stock and farming implements, drays, &s., may be taken by the tenant at a valuation.

 Any further particulars may be ascertained by applying to J. W. Howey, Esq., Abbotsford, by Picton.
+4470